 That danger has become evident in recent, troubling news stories of teens using synthetic marijuana.
 The product appeals to teens because it’s sometimes legal, but even when sold illegally, it’s easy to get.
 Too many teens are paying the price for their experimentation with their lives.
 In one case, a young man in California took one hit from a friend’s synthetic marijuana.
 He fell asleep later that night and never woke up again.
 In another tragic story, a 14-year-old boy tried synthetic marijuana once and later shot and killed himself.

 Speaking Out About Synthetic Marijuana to Teens and Parents

 Not all teens who use synthetic marijuana will die, but many will suffer other serious consequences.
 A young girl in Texas battling her addiction to synthetic marijuana is speaking out about her ordeal and warning others.
 She’s only 14 and first tried the drug at the age of 12.
 She not only got hooked, but also started selling the drugs to her classmates in middle school to keep feeding her habit.
 It was only when she was arrested that she was finally able to stop using and began to make slow steps toward change.
 This synthetic product destroyed her life at such a young age, and she knows of kids as young as 8 using it as well.

 It’s important for parents and teens alike to know that synthetic marijuana has not gone away.
 It may not be in the news as much as it was several years ago, but it is still around and young people are paying a high price for using it.
-Awareness can spread the word about this dangerous drug and help to save lives.
+Awareness can spread the word about this dangerous drug and help to save lives, especially by helping teens seek treatment for their addictions.
 Parents and teens should speak out about and share their ordeals to help protect others, too.